utap2/utap2/docs/rst/installation.rst

 REPLY_EMAIL
                        Support email for users.
-Users recieve emails from this adress.
+Users receive emails from this address.
                        If you provide a Gmail address, please ensure that you input your correct Gmail app password in the field "MAIL_PASSWORD" within the            optional_parameters.conf file.
 Refer to https://support.google.com/accounts/answer/185833?hl=en for getting gmail app password.